Journeys

 - Name

-Choose descriptive, stable identifiers like "business-info" rather than "step-1" so your tracking remains valid even if steps are reordered.
+Choose descriptive, stable names like "Business Information" rather than "step-1" so your tracking remains valid even if steps are reordered.
+Reordering steps is a key part of Odyssey's analytics and simulations, so it is important to use stable names for step identification.

 - Name